Go to content

 When you make a SEPA or SEPA Instant payment, a VoP check will be made against the name on the account you want to pay by the beneficiary’s bank and you will be notified immediately as to whether the payment details you have entered are a match, a close match or no match.
 You will then be able to take appropriate action.

 It is important to note that VoP is a pre-payment check.
-Once the name has been checked, you still need to instruct the payment as the final step.
+Once the name has been checked, you have the option to act on the VoP response despite any status and you will be given the option to approve or amend the payment.

 The VoP check will generate one of four responses: